Nonye2K3/chia/Quick-Start-Guide.md

 There are commands available in `~\AppData\Local\Chia-Blockchain\app-1.0.0\resources\app.asar.unpacked\daemon\`.
 Try `.\chia -h` or `.\chia plots -h` for example:

-1. Open powershell by going to start menu and typing "powershell" and pressing enter.
+1. Open powershell by going to start menu and typing "powershell" and press enter.
-2. Change directory by typing `cd C:\Users\yourUserName\AppData\Local\Chia-Blockchain\app-1.0.0\resources\app.asar.unpacked\daemon\` and pressing enter.
+2. Change directory by typing `cd C:\Users\yourUserName\AppData\Local\Chia-Blockchain\app-1.0.0\resources\app.asar.unpacked\daemon\` and press enter.
-3. Read Chia help by typing `.\chia -h` and pressing enter.
+3. Read Chia help by typing `.\chia -h` and press enter.

 You can check these [Windows Tips](https://github.com/Chia-Network/chia-blockchain/wiki/Windows-Tips) and read more about commands in general in [CLI Commands Reference](https://github.com/Chia-Network/chia-blockchain/wiki/CLI-Commands-Reference).